krupa13/devTinder-app/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## AWS Initialisation process

+In the windows powershell -> cd -Path "C:\Users\Krupa Nandh\Downloads"
+icacls "devUser-secret.pem" /inheritance:r /grant:r "$($env:USERNAME):(F)"
+key generated in AWS instance -> ssh -i "devUser-secret.pem" ec2-user@ec2-13-60-52-172.eu-north-1.compute.amazonaws.com install the curl from Node js website install the same node version which version we are using in the local